gridap/GridapSolvers.jl/joss_paper/paper.md

 In these cases, solvers that exploit the physics and mathematical discretization of the particular problem are required.
 This is the case of many multiphysics problems involving differential operators with a large kernel such as the divergence [@Arnold1] and the curl [@Arnold2].
 Examples can be found amongst highly relevant problems such as Navier-Stokes, Maxwell or Darcy.
 Scalable solvers for this type of multiphysics problems rely on exploiting the block structure of such systems to find a spectrally equivalent block-preconditioner, and are often tied to a specific discretization of the underlying equations.

+As a consequence, high-quality open-source parallel finite element packages like FEniCS [@fenics-book] or deal.II [@dealII93] already provide implementations of several state-of-the-art physics-informed solvers [@fenics-patch] [@dealII-patch].
+The Gridap ecosystem [@Badia2020] aims to provide a similar level of functionality within the Julia programming language [@Bezanson2017].

-To this end, GridapSolvers is a registered Julia [@Bezanson2017] software package which provides highly scalable physics-informed solvers tailored for the FE numerical solution of PDEs on parallel computers.
+To this end, GridapSolvers is a registered Julia software package which provides highly scalable physics-informed solvers tailored for the FE numerical solution of PDEs on parallel computers within the Gridap ecosystem of packages.
 Emphasis is put on the modular design of the library, which easily allows new preconditioners to be designed from the user's specific problem.

 ## Building blocks and composability